logicalclocks/hops-docs/docs/featurestore/featurestore.rst

 **Configure S3 Storage connector**

-To be able to use Hops util library to ingest feature group data from S3 or export training datasets to S3 you need to create a storage connector.
+To be able to use the Hops libraries to ingest feature group data from S3 or export training datasets to S3 you need to create a new storage connector.

-By clicking on the `New` button shown in the figure above, you will be prompted with the dialog to create a new storage connector.
+By clicking on the `New` button shown in the figure above, a dialog will be displayed which allows you to create new storage connectors.
 Here you can add the connector name, an optional description and pick the type of the connector.
-When selecting `S3 Connector`, 3 additional options will appear.
+When selecting the `S3 Connector`, three additional options will appear.
 At this stage you will be able to add the bucket name, your AWS access key and the S3 secret key.

-The Hops util libraries will use those credentials to configure *Apache Spark* when reading and/or writing to the bucket.
+The Hops libraries will use these credentials to configure *Apache Spark* when reading and/or writing to the bucket.

+If you don't want to use the AWS access key and secret key, you can configure the Hopsworks nodes with an `Instance Role <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ which is allowed to read/write the S3 buckets.
+If you are using the an *Instance Role* you can leave the AWS access key and secret key empty.

 .. _s3_sc.png: ../_images/s3_sc.png
 .. figure:: ../imgs/feature_store/s3_sc.png